cyberphor/blog/_posts/2018-07-12-cliffnotes-for-cyber-security-laws.md

 category: guides
 ---

-NOTE: This blog post represents my personal interpretations of various cyber security laws.
+These represents my personal interpretations of various cyber security laws.
 I am not a lawyer or legal expert.

-## Table of Contents
+## Contents
 * [Hacking](#hacking)
 * [Privacy](#privacy)
 * [PII and PHI](#pii-and-phi)